-Welcome to Three Roses Bed & Breakfast, Circa 1890, "where breakfast is an event!"
+Welcome to Three Roses Bed & Breakfast (recently featured in the Guardian in the UK), Circa 1890, "where breakfast is an event!"
 Our guests choose from a large menu: omelets of all kinds, a large assortment of pancakes to choose from, homemade granola, hash browns, sausage gravy and biscuits, and scones are just a few of the many options served by candlelight on elegant china.
 Everything on our menu is made from scratch and cooked just the way you like it.

 Guests have the choice of four guest rooms on the second floor; however, to give everyone the privacy of their own bathroom only two couples are booked at a time.
 We do make exceptions for families or groups that don't mind sharing a bath.
 No one shares with a stranger.
 Guests who have difficulty with stairs or need a place to stay for longer than 2 weeks, can consider our 2 bedroom, one bath guest house, located just behind the B&B.